Sumeet-Ranjan-Parida/Sumeet-Ranjan-Parida/README.md

 - 👋 Hi, I’m @Sumeet-Ranjan-Parida
-- 🔭 I'm currently working on Go
+- 🔭 I'm currently working on Docker and Kubernetes
-- 🌱 I’m currently learning Backend Technologies
+- 🌱 I’m currently learning Devops
 - 📫 How to reach me - https://www.linkedin.com/in/sumeet-ranjan-parida/

 <!---